MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureSQLDatabase.md

    5. Select **Next** to continue.

-4. In the **Navigator**, select the data you require, then either load or transform the data.
+4. In **Navigator**, select the data you require, then either load or transform the data.